What Even Is an 'AI Engineer'? — 425 JDs and One Reader's Comment Later

 The 64% block — what the title usually means:

 Backend engineer + LLM API + RAG.
 Python and AWS as foundation.
 Prompt engineering and LLM integration as the additive layer.
 The job is mostly: take a working software product and add an LLM-powered feature without breaking it.
+Hard, but a known shape of hard.

 Both populations sit under the same job title.
 Both compete for the same career advice articles, the same bootcamps, the same LinkedIn feed.